 Social Media Addiction

 Social media has also played an increasing role in our lives, and for some it is pretty consuming.
 Social media is designed in a way that you can share opinions, post pictures, and take a look into the activities of others.
 But there are some who take this level of expression and casual updates to an extreme.
-There are several factors that lead to harmful uses of social media.
+There are several factors that lead to harmful uses of social media and addiction.
 For some these platforms are used to gauge their overall popularity, and self-worth.
 If their opinions and pictures are well received, if many people comment positively, then they feel good about themselves.
 If received poorly then they experience feelings of remorse, or self-pity.
 Adversely, scrolling through page after page of other peoples’ vacation photos, birthday celebration, or get together.
 All while sitting at home can leave you with feelings of loneliness, inadequacy, or low self-worth.
 This starts a cycle of people trying to create the most exciting post, or vibrant picture, even if it’s only manufactured.
 People start to look for validation through social media interaction rather than build self-confidence through real life interactions.

 Signs of Internet Addiction